-Your transplant team will discuss with you how to contact them if you are unwell or are in need of advice, the contact numbers can be found on page (tbc) of this booklet.
+Your transplant team will discuss with you how to contact them if you are unwell or are in need of advice, the contact numbers can be found on the front page of this leaflet.

 You will be followed up for life by the transplant team.
 Eventually your routine visits will become much less frequent and you may be able to have your blood tests done at your local hospital or GP.